SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: System Evaluation

-Our simulation environment consists of ten nodes (edge servers), each node is a virtual machine with the same configuration for hardware and software.
-Each virtual machine has eight 3.00GHz Cores and 8GB RAM.
-On each machine python 3.6 with PyTorch v1.6.0 is installed for model training.
-Hyperledger Fabric v2.2.0 is used as the backbone for blockchain.
-Communication middleware is installed on each machine for the blockchain peer process that communicates with the local model training process through RESTful APIs.
-The RESTful service is developed based on Express.js V4.16.1 and executed on node.js v12.18.4.
-The default setting for the blockchain network is shown in Table \ref{table:blockchain-parameter-setting}.
+The simulation environment consists of ten default nodes, each of which is a virtual machine (VM) with identical hardware and software configurations.
+Each VM is equipped with eight Cores, 8GB of RAM, and an NVIDIA GeForce GTX 1080 Ti GPU.
+In terms of software, Python 3.6 and PyTorch v1.6.0 are installed on each VM to support model training.
+The blockchain infrastructure relies on Hyperledger Fabric v2.2.0, while a middleware application is developed on Express.js v4.16.1 and deployed on each VM to facilitate peer communication within the blockchain network.
+Besides, the election timeout of Raft~\cite{ongaro2014search} is randomized within a range of $1$ to $2$ seconds.
+The default settings for the blockchain network are provided in Table~\ref{table:blockchain-parameter-setting}.

-We compare the model accuracy of our proposed \emph{SCEI} with other three state-of-the-art model training schemes, FedAvg algorithm \cite{mcmahan2016communication}, local deep learning algorithm (Local Training) where each node trains its deep learning model independently and locally \cite{mcmahan2016communication} and APFL algorithm \cite{deng2020adaptive}.
-Similar to~\cite{mcmahan2016communication,ji2019learning,li2020privacy}, the model training setting in our experiment is listed as follows:

-Since we aim to achieve optimal training for local models, we use the local test accuracy as the evaluation metric for the model performance.
-In our experiment, we use two public datasets: MNIST digit recognition and CIFAR-10 image classification, which are often used as the evaluation datasets \cite{mcmahan2016communication,deng2020adaptive,ghosh2020efficient,ji2019learning,li2020privacy,li2019fair}.